sastraxi/great-bear/README.md

   * hasura: docker not shutting down cleanly, no js extensibility
   * postgraphile: lots of setup, lots of power. well thought-out APIs.
   * prisma:
+* takeaways
+  * hasura, then postgraphile, then prisma
+  *

 ### Navigation Idea
 * first section is the "article", second section is technical detail